srdavidson/smime/SBR.md

 **Mailbox Field**: In Subscriber Certificates contains a Mailbox Address of the Subject via `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension, or in Subordinate CA Certificates via `rfc822Name` in permittedSubtrees within the `nameConstraints` extension.

-**Mobile Driver License (mDL)**: An eID issued by a competent authority (e.g., a U.S. State Department of Motor Vehicles) under the American Association of Motor Vehicle Administrators (AAMVA) mDL Trust Framework and conforming to ISO/IEC 18013-5 or ISO/IEC 18013-7.
+**Mobile Driver License (mDL)**: An electronic drivers license that is provisioned to a mobile device with the capability to be updated in real time.
+An mDL is issued by a governmental competent authority and conforms to ISO/IEC 18013-5 or ISO/IEC 18013-7.

 **Multi-Perspective Issuance Corroboration**: A process by which the determinations made during domain validation and CAA checking by the Primary Network Perspective are corroborated by other Network Perspectives before Certificate issuance.